FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: AOMIC PIOP1 application

-Given the computational efficiency of \texttt{FAStEN}, we are able to run it on the full data set comprising 55,551 voxels.
+We employ the \emph{supervised} version of \texttt{FAStEN} due to the high number of predictors, utilizing the \emph{full} adaptive strategy and both quantitative selection criteria (\textit{cv} and \textit{gcv}).
+Thanks to the computational efficiency of \texttt{FAStEN}, we are able to run it on the entire dataset, comprising 55,551 voxels.
 To the best of our knowledge, data of this size has not been explored through function-on-function regression to date.
-Notably, the number of selected voxels remains rather stable as we vary $k$ and the selection criterion ($cv$ and $gcv$).
-As another way to gauge stability, we perform a different analysis in which \texttt{FAStEN} is preceded by a preliminary screen of the features.
+Notably, the number of selected voxels remains rather stable as we vary $K=L$ and the selection criterion. $K=3$ minimizes both \emph{cv} and \emph{gcv}.
+To gauge stability, we also perform a different analysis in which \texttt{FAStEN} is preceded by a preliminary screen of the features.
 We marginally regress HRV against the activation of individual voxels, and we identify the 26,682 voxels for which the marginal regression has a coefficient of determination $R^2>0.02$ (the histogram of such $R^2$'s is displayed in the bottom left panel of Figure \ref{fig:brain_app}).
-Running \texttt{FAStEN} (with \textit{gcv} and $k=3$) on the full and on the screened set of features produces exactly the same selection of 48 active voxels.
+Running \texttt{FAStEN} (with \textit{gcv} and $L=K=3$) on the full and on the screened set of features produces exactly the same selection of 48 active voxels.
 This suggests that, even in complex real data sets, \texttt{FAStEN} can indeed pinpoint relevant signals, parsimoniously and stably, regardless of the number of irrelevant signals among which they are interspersed.
+The $R^2$ of the model comprising 48 predictors is $0.12$.
+Notably, this is similar to $R^2$ values obtained in related literature -- see \citet{bailes2023resting}.
+We also note that, with these 48 selected predictors, one could fit a linear function-on-function model and increase the number of parameters for surface estimation.
+This would reduce the in-sample prediction error but would not affect the out-of-sample prediction error (see Appendix Figure~\ref{fig:supp_app_r2}).